 In this section, we analyse and discuss the performance of EUR-11 and CPS simulations following the indices proposed in Section 2.2.
-For the Rx1day and Rx3hour, we upscale the CPSs and COMEPHORE data to the coarsest resolution (i.e., 0.11° of EUR-11) using a conservative remapping method (Jones, 1999) to broaden our discussion of the added value of the CPSs.
-Specifically, we evaluate the capability of CPSs in reproducing local features against in situ observations and the original COMEPHORE data, while we analyse the added value of CPSs by comparing the upscaled CPSs (denoted hereafter as CPS-11s) and EUR-11 to SAFRAN and upscaled COMEPHORE datasets.
-For those climate impact-oriented indices such as the distribution of wet events and the scaling of extreme precipitation with temperature, we only compare model results to in situ observations.
-Given the fact that EUR-11 and CPS simulations share the same regional model (i.e., WRF-ARW version 3.8.1) and physics, we mention each simulation shortly by its resolution combining with the driving GCMs (e.g., EUR-11-IPSL-CM5A-MR).
+Given the fact that EUR-11 and CPS simulations share the same regional model (i.e. WRF-ARW version 3.8.1) and physics, we mention each simulation shortly by its resolution combining with the driving GCMs (e.g. EUR-11-IPSL-CM5A-MR).